Hair donation and wigs

 - Little Princess Trust

-The Trust are also able to accept hair donations from anyone wanting their hair to be used to help children who have hair loss due to cancer treatment and other causes.
-Your should have at least 7 – 12 inches of clean, good condition hair.
+The Little Princess Trust are able to accept hair donations from anyone wanting their hair to be used to help children who have hair loss due to cancer treatment and other causes.

 Question about cancer?
 Contact our information nurse team